Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 How Reliable and Responsive is the API?

-OpenWeatherMap API has an annual average uptime of 95%, while Weatherstack API has 99.9% over the last 12 months. in terms of responsiveness, OpenWeatherMap limits the number of API calls per minute, which can result in slower responses to calls and older data returned.
+OpenWeatherMap API has an annual average uptime of 95%, while Weatherstack API has 99.9% over the last 12 months.
+In terms of responsiveness, OpenWeatherMap limits the number of API calls per minute, which can result in slower responses to calls and older data returned.

-Price is always a factor when you are selecting an API.
+Price is always a crucial factor when you are selecting an API.
 Here is a comparison of the relative costs of implementing both APIs.

 OpenWeatherMap